Many Christians talk about walking with Jesus. Talking about walking in His ways is not what He wants. The Psalmist wrote:

 So I gave them over to their own stubborn heart, To walk in their own counsels.
 “Oh, that My people would listen to Me, That Israel would walk in My ways (Psalm 81:11-13 NKJV).

-There are many scriptures in the New Testament that tell us exactly what "walking with Jesus" looks like.
+Many scriptures in the New Testament tell us exactly what "walking with Jesus" looks like.
 Let us examine some of those scriptures.